Why You Should Look into Acupuncture for Neuropathy

 Peripheral Neuropathy

 Peripheral neuropathy is the most standard form of neuropathy.
+Diabetic peripheral neuropathy is a common form of peripheral neuropathy.
 It impacts the nerves in the hands, feet, legs, and arms.
 Individuals with peripheral neuropathy may encounter symptoms such as:

 A variety of factors, including diabetes, alcohol abuse, infections, and particular medications, can cause peripheral neuropathy.